-OpenAM Conditional Login URL
+AM Conditional Login URL

-Conditionally redirect users based on the incoming request URL.
-If the incoming request URL matches a specified domain name, the Java agent redirects the request to an specific URL.
+Conditionally redirect users based on the incoming request header or URL.
+If the incoming request URL matches a specified request header or domain name, the Java agent redirects the request to an specific URL.
 That specific URL can be an AM instance, site, or a different website.